World Bowl XIII: Game summary

-The Admirals drew first blood on their opening possession as Admirals QB Kurt Kittner lead his team on a 9-play, 68-yard drive and capped it off with a 22-yard TD pass to WR Ruvell Martin, the only score of the first quarter.
+The Admirals drew first blood on their opening possession as Admirals quarterback Kurt Kittner led his team on a 9-play, 68-yard drive and capped it off with a 22-yard touchdown pass to wide receiver Ruvell Martin, the only score of the first quarter.

-In the second quarter, the Admirals would quickly add to their lead.
-They used their first full possession of the period on just one play, but it would be swift and painful, as Amsterdam took advantage of a fumble recovery to take control at Berlin's 12-yard line.
-Afterward, Kittner threw a 12-yard TD pass to TE Mike Gomez.
-On their next possession, the Admirals continued to pour it on, as his Admirals stopped a 4th down conversion from the Thunder and took over with good field position (Berlin's 27-yard line).
+In the second quarter, the Admirals would quickly add to their lead as they took advantage of a fumble recovery to take control at Berlin's 12-yard line, leading to a 12-yard touchdown pass from Kittner to tight end Mike Gomez.
+On their next possession, the Admirals continued to pour it on, stopping a 4th down conversion from the Thunder and taking over with good field position at Berlin's 27-yard line.
 Despite the good position, the Thunder defense finally stiffened and the Admirals had to settle for a 32-yard field goal by kicker Chris Snyder.
-The Berlin Thunder would finally be able to get on the board near the end of the half, as Thunder QB Dave Ragone led his team on a 4-play, 51-yard drive and capped it off with a 10-yard pass to WR Aaron Boone.
-Despite the impressive resurgence, the first half belonged to Amsterdam as they lead 17–7 at halftime.
+Berlin would finally be able to get on the board near the end of the half, as Thunder quarterback Dave Ragone led his team on a 4-play, 51-yard drive and capped it off with a 10-yard pass to wide receiver Aaron Boone.
+Despite the impressive resurgence, the first half belonged to Amsterdam as they led 17–7 at halftime.

-In the third quarter, the Admirals continued to show how much they want Berlin's crown by striking on their opening drive.
-Kittner led his team on a 4-play, 80-yard drive that ended with RB Jonathan Smith running 18 well-earned yards for a TD.
+In the third quarter, the Admirals continued to show how much they wanted Berlin's crown; their first drive of the second half being 4-play, 80-yard drive that ended with running back Jonathan Smith reaching the endzone on an 18-yard touchdown run.

 Trailing 24–7 going into the fourth quarter, the Thunder needed a lot of points in a hurry, if they wanted to defend their title.
-Continuing a drive that began in the final seconds of the third quarter, Ragone led his team on a 5-play, 80-yard drive that concluded with a 10-yard TD pass to RB Little John Flowers.
+Continuing a drive that began in the final seconds of the third quarter, Ragone led his team on a 5-play, 80-yard drive that concluded with a 10-yard touchdown pass to running back Little John Flowers.
 However, the Admirals continued to put the game further out of reach, as they responded with a 28-yard field goal by Snyder.
-Ragone and his Thunder would respond with a 10-play, 78-yard drive and get a TD with Ragone himself running in on a 10-yard QB sneak.
-With another long drive, the Berlin Thunder set themselves up near the redzone again, where the Admirals forced the Berlin Thunder to 4th down with 5 seconds to spare.
-That final play ended with Norman LeJeune writing history for the Amsterdam Admirals when he batted away a Dave Ragone pass intended for WR Redd.
-The Admirals pulled off an upset by taking down the defending champions and win their first World Bowl title.
+Ragone and his Thunder would respond with a 10-play, 78-yard drive to make it a one-score game; 27–21.
+With another long drive, the Berlin Thunder set themselves up near the redzone again, where the Admirals forced the Thunder to 4th down with five seconds to spare.
+The final play ended with Norman LeJeune writing history for the Amsterdam Admirals when he batted away a Dave Ragone pass intended for wide receiver Redd.
+The Admirals pulled off an upset by taking down the defending champions, winning their first World Bowl title.